krish4693/Todo-localhost/README.md

-# Your Project Name
+# Simplitask

-A simple ToDo list application built with Vite, React, and TypeScript.
+A simple ToDo list application built wih Vite, React, and TypeScript.

 ## Table of Contents